lukaswhite/weboftrust/README.md

 $is_trustworthy = $website->isTrustworthy();
 ```

-Without any arguments, it makes assumptions about the minimum threshold - remember, there are no absolutes, merely a degree of
+Without any arguments, this makes assumptions about the minimum threshold - remember, there are no absolutes, merely a degree of
 certainty in the form of a value between zero and one hundred - and also a threshold of certainty.
-Consider thf following:
+Consider the following:

 ```php
 $is_trustworthy = $website->isTrustworthy(50, 10);